 Weather in Redwood

 Redwood National Park is defined by its proximity to the Pacific Ocean.
 Temperatures are nearly constant year round along the redwood coastline, but quickly become warmer or colder depending on season as you move away from the coast.
 Redwoods require constant moisture, and rely on the fog that envelopes the coast in the summer while precipitation is low.
 Winters have large amounts of precipitation.

-Average and Record Temperatures at Redwood
+Averages and Records at Redwood

-|Month||Avg High||Avg Low||Record High||Record Low|
+|Month||Avg High||Avg Low||Record High||Record Low||Avg Precip|